THM-TheoreM/Algorithm/README.md

     echo ==========编译成功后开始运行==========
     java -cp "$(CURRENT_DIRECTORY);D:\Program Files\java\jdk\lib\algs4.jar" "$(NAME_PART)"

+**Eclipse**
+ - Installation: You can download from the official website http://www.eclipse.org/downloads/, to choose between 32 bit and 64 bit, it depends on your JAVA VERSION instead of your computer,  http://stackoverflow.com/questions/11461607/cant-start-eclipse-java-was-started-but-returned-exit-code-13 is very helpful!
+ - Create a project: To start with the first project helloworld using Eclipse, you can refer to http://jingyan.baidu.com/article/48b558e373e1ea7f39c09a57.html.
+ - Import an existing project: You can follow "File"→"Import"→"General"→"Existing Projects into Workspace".

 **Push What** We will push some codes based on this book or our discussion.

 **Somthing about Data Structure** There are many different abstract data types in Java's Algorithm, such as queue, stack, bag, sort, symbol table (or search).
 But actually they are all based on two basic types: one by one structure, and tree structure.